 Mars One is currently raising up to €10 million in the first round of funding after the listing on the Frankfurt Stock Exchange.
 This will provide enough funding to move the mission to Mars forward: award new contracts to suppliers, organize the next round in the astronaut selection process, hire team members with experience in implementing Mars missions, and crew selection and training.
 Additionally, Mars One Ventures, the commercial arm of Mars One, will build a core team of experienced media professionals to develop the Mars One brand, including by creating captivating media content for audiences around the world.

 Mars One and InFin Innovative Finance AG [FRA:KCC] (“InFin”) are pleased to announce that a takeover agreement was signed between InFin and all shareholders of Mars One Ventures PLC (“Mars One Ventures”).
 InFin will acquire 100% of the shares of Mars One Ventures for €87 million with newly issued, fully paid up InFin shares.
-After admission of the new InFin shares to trading on the Frankfurt Stock Exchange, the Mars One Ventures shareholders will hold 97.5% of the InFin shares.
+After admission of the new InFin shares to trading on the Frankfurt Stock Exchange, the Mars One Ventures shareholders will hold 97.5% of the InFin shares and supermarket stocks.
 The boards of the companies have unanimously approved the agreement.
 InFin Innovative Finance AG will be renamed Mars One Ventures AG.